 - Seeds and nuts – almonds, cashews, and pumpkin seeds

 - Legumes – black beans, peanuts, edamame, kidney beans

 - Unprocessed whole grains

-There are two key hormones involved in our circadian rhythm, cortisol and melatonin.
+The two key hormones involved in our circadian rhythm are cortisol and melatonin.
 These hormones are released or suppressed in response to light and darkness.
 Cortisol is released in response to light and helps us feel awake and alert during the daytime.
-Melatonin is released in response to darkness and helps us feel tired and sleep throughout the night.
-Having a normal circadian rhythm is essential for everyone to get a good night’s sleep.
+Melatonin is released in response to darkness and helps us feel tired and sleep through the night.
+A normal circadian rhythm is essential for everyone to get a good night’s sleep.

 Carbohydrates help to regulate the circadian rhythm by supporting the production of melatonin.
 Melatonin is actually synthesized from serotonin, a neurotransmitter that is also involved in regulating your mood.
-Tryptophan is an amino acid that serves as the building blocks to form serotonin.
-Carbohydrates increase the amount of tryptophan available in the brain to support the synthesis of serotonin and ultimately melatonin.
+Tryptophan is an amino acid that serves as the building block for serotonin production.
+Carbohydrates increase the amount of tryptophan available in the brain to support the synthesis of serotonin and melatonin.
 Carbohydrates also suppress the production of cortisol, letting melatonin do its job and knock you out for the night.